We Are

 TBA Mission

 To create a supportive, informative, and shame-reducing community at the crossroads of athletics and mental health, with a unique focus on endurance sports.
-The ultimate goal: empowering each other to use the strategies of our sports to overcome our mental health challenges—while at the same time, using lessons learned from overcoming mental health challenges to skyrocket performance and fulfillment in our chosen sport
+The ultimate goal: empowering each other to use the strategies of our sports to overcome our mental health challenges—while at the same time, using lessons learned from overcoming mental health challenges to skyrocket performance and fulfillment, in sport and life

 At The Balanced Athlete, we pay particular attention to bipolar disorder, a condition that touches 1-2% of the general population and likely a higher percentage among endurance athletes.
-Our conversations extend beyond bipolar, embracing the full spectrum of mental health challenges including depression, anxiety, and other conditions which can disrupt an athlete’s balance and performance.
+Bipolar is quite understudied academically in endurance sports.
+Our conversations, however, extend beyond bipolar, embracing the full spectrum of mental health challenges including depression, anxiety, PTSD, ADHD and other conditions that typically have the word “disorder” tacked on to the end, which can disrupt an athlete’s balance and performance, but can also become unique forms of strength when harnessed correctly.

 What is a Balanced Athlete?